Random Notes for A Blog

 Lake Okeechobee is larger and more picturesque than we imagined.
-We walk around a bit, stopping at a mucky pond where two alligators stalk a bird, but one of them ends up with an empty can of Yahoo stuck in his mouth.
+We walk around a bit, stopping at a mucky pond where two alligators stalk a bird.
+One of them ends up with an empty can of Yahoo stuck in his mouth.

-It did take the gator quite some time and quite a bit of work to get the can out of his mouth.
+It did take the gator quite some time and quite a bit of work to get the can out of his sharp toothed mouth.
 The birds escaped unharmed.

-5) We drove home a different route, along the lake through miles of Over 55 trailer parks past more religious signs and crosses, tree farms, and sod farms with acres of beautiful silvery ornamental grass swaying in the breeze.
-Air boats were in every backyard, like snowmobiles in Maine.
+5) We drove home a different route, along the lake through miles of Over 55 trailer parks with more religious signs and crosses.
+We also passed tree farms and sod farms with acres of beautiful silvery ornamental grass swaying in the breeze.
+Like snowmobiles in Maine, air boats were in every backyard.

 Passing through Pahokee, the population appears to be one hundred percent African American and housing is mainly rows and rows of apartment buildings with laundry hanging on clotheslines.
 A local boy claimed his fifteen minutes of fame when he asked President Obama to help his community overcome its economic plight.
 They appear to still be struggling, as witnessed by the numerous buildings that were boarded up.

 Outside Pahokee, the road opens up to miles and miles of sugar cane fields which lead us to the opposite end of the American spectrum.
-The wealthy town of Wellington, where Bruce Springsteen and Tommy Lee Jones own one of the many horse farms here, and people play polo.
+The wealthy town of Wellington.
+Bruce Springsteen and Tommy Lee Jones own one of the many horse farms here, and wealthy people play a lot of polo.